VinayakNBhat/gguice-examples/README.md

 # Google Guice-examples
-Examples for various types of bindings using Google Guice.
+Examples of various types of bindings using Google Guice.